DayvonAllen/go-concurrency-notes/processesAndThreads.md

   - Stack
 - Context switches are expensive.
 - The CPU has to spend time copying the context of the current executing thread into memory and restoring the context of the next chosen thread.
-- It takes thousands of CPU instructions to do context switching and it is a waste of time because when there is context switching going on the CPU is not running your application.
+- It takes thousands of CPU instructions to do context switching, and it is a waste of time because when there is context switching going on the CPU is not running your application.
 - Context switching of threads in the same process is relatively cheap compared to context switching of threads that are related to a different process.
 ---